Akash-TechEnthusiast/INDIANRAILWAYSPRINGBOOT3JAVA17/README.md

 click on left 3 horizontal arrows

-discover
+discover  -> to see the data

 or

-Devtools   -> Query Management
+Devtools   -> Query Management (sql query editor)

-StockManagement